 - Implementation of Correlation Logic

-- Replace the Dynamic Values with Correlation Variable
+- Replace the Dynamic Values with the Correlation Variable

 These three steps are also applicable for NeoLoad.
 So, let’s understand step-by-step the correlation in NeoLoad.